dudelson/website/_posts/2017-06-13-aws-unikernel-guide.md

-If you are migrating to a unikernel from a self-hosted server, your simplest option is probably to install certbot on the server and use `certbot certonly --manual --preferred-challenges http`, which will establish your ownership over your domain by having your enter commands on the server.
+If you are migrating to a unikernel from a self-hosted server, your simplest option is probably to install certbot on the server and use `certbot certonly --manual --preferred-challenges http`, which will establish your ownership over your domain by having you enter commands on the server.
 If, however, you are migrating from something like wordpress or github pages (my case) where you don't have control of the server, you'll have to run `certbot certonly --manual --preferred-challenges dns`, which establishes your ownership over your domain